DusSemGames/OfficialPGMS/README.md

 OfficialPGMS
 ============

-A plugin in development by skipperguy12, Rainoboy, msalihov, and XX_iiShockzz_XX!
+A plugin in development by Skipperguy12, RainoBoy97, Msalihov, and XX_iiShockzz_XX!

 This plugin is aimed to be a public, open source version of the plugin used on Project Ares, PGM